Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Communications

 \subsubsection{Overview}

-Power allocation within wireless communication \cite{lee2011distributed} involves the strategic distribution of available power resources among the diverse components of a communication system, such as base stations and user devices.
+Power allocation within wireless communication \cite{lee2011distributed} involves the strategic distribution of available power resources among the diverse components of a communication system, such as BSs and user devices.
 The primary objective is to optimize power utilization to achieve communication that is both reliable and efficient, taking into account factors such as signal quality, network coverage, interference management, and energy consumption \cite{nasir2019multi}, which is also an important issue in 5G/6G cellular networks \cite{wei2023integrated}.
 In more straightforward terms, power allocation revolves around determining the appropriate amount of power assigned to each transmitter or device in a wireless network to ensure effective communication.
 Power allocation is usually implemented at the physical layer, involving only nodes within one same communication cell, optimizing the transmission power of signals to maximize transmission efficiency or minimize bit error rate.
-For example, power optimization allocation schemes with relay selection have been studied \cite{done-third-zhongrunhu-1-ok}.
+For example, power optimization with relay selection have been studied \cite{done-third-zhongrunhu-1-ok}.
 By selecting appropriate relay nodes and allocating corresponding power, the energy efficiency is maximized.
-Power allocation in wireless communication systems is primarily aimed at mitigating issues arising from the considerable variation in received signal strength due to varying distances between transmitters and receivers.
-This variance can lead to degradation in system performance, necessitating power control to balance the transmission power.

 In this section, we undertake an investigation of existing QC-driven approaches along two fundamental dimensions: the complexity of network scenarios and the categories of QC algorithms.
-The former encompasses networks ranging from one-hop NOMA/OFDMA systems to multiple-cell and overlay systems.
+The former encompasses networks ranging from one-hop non-orthogonal channel multiple access (NOMA)/orthogonal frequency-division multiple access (OFDMA) systems to multiple-cell and overlay systems.
 Meanwhile, we classify the latter into conventional QC algorithms, such as classical QAOA and quantum-inspired QPSO, and AI-driven QC algorithms like QNN, with an emphasis on comprehending their suitability and effectiveness across various network landscapes.